cbosch1/Spider_Solitaire_Sim/README.md

 <b>Next steps are:</b>

-Finish implimentations in Spider_Sim.py that allows for cross suit moves.

 Impliment main method in Spider_Sim.py that "runs" a spider solitare game.

 Create Spider_Rules.py which will contain statistical tests to run against the Spider_Sim.py program, logging info to